enter-haken/memories/memories/brain.md

   * every one can see feature / bug list
 * browser plugin to add new memories.
 * only fat client?
+* use dropbox / google drive as storage?

 From the business perspective: